-MUSC 009 2 Units Wind Ensemble
+Wind Ensemble

 Course Advisory: SCC minimum English standard; play a band instrument.
 This course offers the study and performance of various styles of wind ensemble literature.
 Wind ensemble literature, rehearsal technique, and performance practices are examined.
 Public performances and/or field trips are required.
 Repeatable 3 times.
-One hour lecture, two hours lab and one hour weekly by arrangement.
+One hour lecture, two hours activity, one hour weekly by arrangement.

-MUSC 010 2 Units Concert Band
+Concert Band

 Course Advisory: SCC minimum English standard; play a band instrument.
 This course offers the study and performance of various styles of concert band literature.
 Concert band literature, rehearsal technique, and performance practices are examined.
 Public performances and/or field trips are required.
 Repeatable 3 times.
-One hour lecture, two hours lab and one hour weekly by arrangement.
+One hour lecture, two hours activity, one hour weekly by arrangement.

-MUSC 011 2 Units Symphonic Band
+Symphonic Band

 Course Advisory: SCC minimum English standard; play a band instrument.
 This course offers the study and performance of various styles of symphonic band literature.
 Symphonic band literature, rehearsal technique, and performance practices are examined.
 Public performances and/or field trips are required.
 Repeatable 3 times.
-One hour lecture, two hours lab and one hour weekly by arrangement.
+One hour lecture, two hours activity, one hour weekly by arrangement.

-MUSC 013 3 Units Multicultural Music in America
+Multicultural Music in America

 Course Advisory: SCC minimum English standard.
 A survey of multicultural music in America, including listening to and analyzing examples of multicultural music in relations to social, technical, and historical trends, including the role of music in influencing American attitudes toward ethnic identity, stereotyping, and racial prejudice.
 This course also examines the uniquely American style resulting from the interaction among musicians of many cultural, racial, national, and ethnic backgrounds.
-Repeatable 3 times.
 Three hours lecture.

-MUSC 014 2 Units Jazz Ensemble
+Jazz Ensemble

 Course Advisory: SCC minimum English standard; play a jazz instrument.
 An instrumental ensemble class analyzing and performing jazz music.
 This class requires public performance.
 Repeatable 3 times.
-One hour lecture, two hours lab and one hour weekly by arrangement.
+One hour lecture, two hours activity, one hour weekly by arrangement.

-MUSC 015 2 Units Stage Band
+Stage Band

 Course Advisory: SCC minimum English standard; play a jazz instrument.
 An instrumental ensemble class analyzing and performing stage band music.
 This class requires public performance.
 Repeatable 3 times.
-One hour lecture, two hours lab and one hour weekly by arrangement.
+One hour lecture, two hours activity, one hour weekly by arrangement.

+.50 or 1.0 Units

-MUSC 016 0.50 or 1.00 Units Symphony Orchestra
+Symphony Orchestra

 Course Advisory: SCC minimum English standard; ability to play an orchestral instrument.
 An opportunity for qualified instrumentalists to perform as part of a symphony orchestra in public performances.
 A wide variety of musical literature is covered.
 Public performances and/or field trips are required.
 This is an open-entry, open-exit course.
 Repeatable 3 times.
-One and one-half to three hours lab.
+One and one-half to three hours weekly by arrangement.

-MUSC 017 2 Units Chamber Orchestra
+Chamber Orchestra

 Course Advisory: SCC minimum English standard; play an orchestral instrument.
 An instrumental ensemble class analyzing and performing large quantities of chamber orchestra music.
 Public performances and/or field trips are required.
 Repeatable 3 times.
-One hour lecture, two hours lab and one hour weekly by arrangement.
+One hour lecture, two hours activity, one hour weekly by arrangement.